earlfogel/urogue-app/README.md

 - double-tap on arrow icons for ctrl-movement commands
 - long-press on arrow towards monster to 'f'ight
 - double-tap on arrow towards monster to 'F'ight
+- hold down movement, etc. icons to repeat
 - press '@' to switch between light and dark themes
 - press '!' to switch between text and graphical views
 - redraw/recenter dungeon after rotating phone
 - avoid overlap with phone notches, camera, etc.
 - improved status display on small screens
+- improved display of screens without map (Inventory, Options, Help, ...)
-- fix: only show stats on screens where urogue shows them
+- fix: reset dungeon/player/pack/bag on restart from tombstone screen
+- fix: don't duplicate daemons on restart from tombstone screen
+- fix: add escape icon to tombstone screen
+- fix: rare bug setting SROGUEOPTS options (make boolean options real booleans)
 - fix crash when using sprites
 - fix: tombstone screen
 - fix: only show player stats on screens where rogue shows them
 - fix: modernize urogue code to use function prototypes
-- improved display of screens where player not visible (Inventory, Options, Help, ...)

 ## To Do